cloudmesh-community/sp19-516-124/azure.md

 ![@label](images/disks.png)

-I chose all the default configurations settings except for `OS disk type`, of which I selected the `Standard SSD` option.
+Choose the default configurations settings or modify to your liking the `OS disk type`.
+This example uses the `Standard SSD` option.

-For `Networking` I chose all the default configuration settings:
+For `Networking` you can choose all the default configuration settings or modify to your liking:

 ![@label](images/networking.png)

-For `Management` I chose all the default configuration settings:
+For `Management` you can choose all the default configuration settings or modify to your liking:

 ![@label](images/management.png)

-Last, I created the virtual machine:
+Last, create the virtual machine:

 ![@label](images/createvmvalidation.png)